Last updated on August 1st, 2025 at 10:22 am

-According to recent test automation surveys, table validation is among the top 5 most challenging UI test scenarios, with 68% of automation engineers reporting difficulties with complex table structures.
+In fact, based on recent test automation surveys, table validation ranks among the top five most challenging UI test tasks.
+Interestingly, about 68% of automation engineers say they struggle when working with complicated table layouts.

 Understanding HTML Table Structure

-Before learning how to handle tables in Playwright, it’s essential to understand their basic HTML structure:
+Before diving into how to handle tables in Playwright, it’s important first to understand their basic HTML structure.
+This foundational knowledge will make it much easier to work with tables effectively in your test scripts.

 <table>